Meha223/Bank-Marketing/README.md

 | campaign_id     | INT       | Foreign key, references `campaign.campaign_id`           |
 | subscribed      | STRING    | Indicates if the customer subscribed to the deposit      |

+# Synthetic Features

+- age_group in client table: Range of ages
+- duration_length in contact table: Categorizes duration into qualitative labels.
 ## Relationships

 - **bank_base** table serves as the base for all other tables, providing a unique `fact_id` for each row.